5G: From Myth to Reality

-Each session will start with a few presentations introducing the topic.
-At the end of each session, a panel of experts will discuss key aspects covered, together with the summit participants.
+Each session started with a few presentations introducing the topic followed at the end of each session by a panel discussion with experts and summit participants on the key aspects covered.

-The summit will also have a poster session on invited topics (e.g. R&D initiatives), to trigger an exchange of views on aspects of 5G that are not covered in the summit sessions.
+A poster session on invited topics (e.g. R&D initiatives) also took place during the event to trigger an exchange of views on aspects of 5G that are not covered in the summit sessions.